BadrYoubiIdrissi/EisenhowerWebsite/README.md

 It utilises ReactJS as a front end engine and NodeJS.

-For the state management : Redux will be used.
+For the state management : Redux will be used

 The basic idea is that all tasks can be classified as Important/Not Important and Urgent/ Not urgent.
 And depending on which category the task falls into, we do it more or less quickcly.